michaelsergio/nasm-instruction-set/interrupts.md

 ```

 ### INT 21h / AH=9
-output of a string at DS:DX.
+Output of a string at DS:DX.
 String must be terminated by '$'.

 Example:
 ```nasm